 - Physical differences, e.g., types of fitness required, movement patterns required

 - Cognitive differences, e.g., tactical challenges, and constraints

 - Emotional differences, e.g., temperament required, motivations for playing (socially verses competitively)

 - Social difference, e.g., individual verses team sport, different social groups, different coaches

-Significantly, when young people play multiple sports that have similar movement patterns and fitness requirements, (e.g., netball and basketball; rugby and rugby sevens and touch; football and futsal, etc) they may still be susceptible to elevated risks of overuse injury and overuse syndrome.
-Adults should be especially cognisant of this for aspirational young people who train and compete in a high volume of organised sport, and actively encourage them to mix it up in their offseason.
+Significantly, when young people play multiple sports that have similar movement patterns and fitness requirements, (e.g., netball and basketball; rugby and rugby sevens and touch; football and futsal, etc) they may still be susceptible to elevated risks of overuse injury, and overuse syndrome.
+Adults should be especially mindful of this for aspirational young people who train and compete in a high volume of organised sport and actively encourage them to mix it up in their offseason.

 How can variety be encouraged within a single sport?

 Within the context of a single sport, coaches and sport leaders and administrators should consider how they enable variety.
 This can be achieved in a number of ways: